Just Us Two TravelEuropean City Breaks & Faraway Destinations

 13 Amazing things to do in Naples, Italy

-Naples is the third-largest city in Italy and home to some of the most stunning scenery in the world.
+Naples is the third-largest city in Italy and is home to some of the most stunning scenery in the world.
 From its picturesque harbor to its stunning architecture and rich history, Naples offers something for everyone.
 Here are 13 amazing things to do in Naples, Italy.

 SEE NAPLES & DIE

 “Vedi Napoli e poi muori” or “See Naples and die” is a famous quote coined during the reign of the Bourbons.
 To see Naples in all its raw beauty is something you absolutely have to do.
+It’s rough around the edges, and can be quite overwhelming, but the city is incredible, and has so much to offer.

 PIAZZA DEL PLEBISCITO